Skip to main content

 Hotels, CN Tower, Ripley's Aquarium, Union Station hub

-Most convenient for first-timers — every attraction and transit connection within walking distance, and the GO Train to Exhibition Place runs directly from Union Station to BMO Field in 8 minutes.
+Most convenient for first-timers.
+Every attraction and transit connection within walking distance.
+The GO Train to Exhibition Place runs directly from Union Station to BMO Field in 8 minutes.

 Kensington Market / Chinatown